 Key Stage 3

 In years 7 & 8 students are set in ability groups and will discover how to develop their performance in a number of practical activities such as netball, football, basketball, fitness, cricket, rounders and athletics.
 They will also be given the opportunity to develop their ability to lead/coach and officiate through student led activities/lessons.
+Students are assessed through our bronze, silver and gold assessment criteria.

 Key Stage 4